derrickhua/Fridgify/README.md

 The Fridgify app was built by Stanley Hua and Derrick Hua.

-Fridgify is available to access ... (deployed via Vercel).
+Fridgify is available to access at [Link](https://fridgify-ae07ed975bfa.herokuapp.com/)... (deployed via Vercel).

 ## Screenshots